Corepresentations of unitary and antiunitary groups: Relation to representations of the linear subgroup

-Typically, irreducible corepresentations are related to the irreducible representations of the linear subgroup H. Let $\Delta$ be an irreducible (ordinary) representation of he linear subgroup H. Form the sum over all the antilinear operators of the square of the character of each of these operators:
+Typically, irreducible corepresentations are related to the irreducible representations of the linear subgroup H. Let $\Delta$ be an irreducible (ordinary) representation of the linear subgroup H. Form the sum over all the antilinear operators of the square of the character of each of these operators:

 and set $P = D(a_0)$ for an arbitrary element $a_0$.

 There are three cases, distinguished by the character test eq 7.3.51 of Cracknell and Bradley.